 - All students must submit to a criminal background check (CBC) as part of the acceptance process into the ADN Program.
-This policy is based on a standard of The Joint Commission (TJC), which requires healthcare organizations to verify criminal background information on students who provide care, treatment, and services to patients/clients during clinical activities. - The cost of the CBC is a student responsibility and is non-waiverable and non-refundable. - The CBC will be performed only by external vendors designated by the nursing program. - Student eligibility for clinical activities is determined by the affiliated clinical agencies based on the CBC.
-Inability to participate in clinical activities prohibits successful completion of clinical courses and therefore prohibits program progression, since the classroom and clinical courses must be successfully completed in the same semester. - Acceptance into any ADN program option is conditional until the CBC has been cleared by affiliated clinical agencies requiring the CBC for clinical privileges. - In the event that a student enrolled in the ADN Program is convicted of a criminal offense at any time while enrolled in the program, the student may be required to repeat a CBC with the designated external vendor.
+This policy is based on a standard of The Joint Commission (TJC), which requires healthcare organizations to verify criminal background information on students who provide care, treatment, and services to patients/clients during clinical activities. - The cost of the CBC is a student responsibility and is non-waiverable and non-refundable. - The CBC will be performed only by external vendors designated by the Associate Degree Program . - Student eligibility for clinical activities is determined by the affiliated clinical agencies based on the CBC.
+The inability to participate in clinical activities at any one of the affiliated clinical sites prohibits successful completion of clinical courses and therefore prohibits program progression since the classroom and clinical courses must be completed in the same semester. - Acceptance into any Associate Degree Program option is conditional until the CBC has been cleared by affiliated clinical agencies requiring the CBC for clinical privileges. - If a student enrolled in the Associate Degree Program is convicted of a criminal offense at any time while enrolled in the program, the student may be required to repeat a CBC with the designated external vendor.
 The results of this repeat CBC will be made available to affiliated healthcare organizations or agencies, requiring CBC information, for a determination of eligibility for continued clinical privileges.
 If any affiliated healthcare organization or agency denies clinical privileges based on this repeat CBC, the student will not be allowed to continue enrollment in clinical courses.
-The inability to continue in clinical courses prohibits student progression and successful completion of the nursing program.
+The inability to continue in clinical courses prohibits student progression and successful completion of the Associate Degree Program .